Vacation rentals in Pinecrest

 Stylish, cozy, CLEAN Cabin in Pinecrest/Strawberry

 Discover our stylish cabin in the heart of the Stanislaus National Forest.
 Thoughtfully designed and impeccably clean, it's the perfect retreat for nature lovers and family fun.
-Enjoy coffee on the spacious deck, unwind by a cozy wood stove and take advantage of nearby hiking, swimming, skiing and fishing.
-With modern comforts and tons of charm, our cabin offers a peaceful escape for families or friends.
+Enjoy coffee on our spacious deck, unwind by the cozy wood stove and take advantage of nearby hiking, swimming, skiing and fishing.
+With modern comforts and tons of charm, our cabin offers a peaceful escape for families and friends.
 A serene mountain getaway awaits!
-5-10 min drive to Pinecrest Lake & Dodge Ridge.
+5-10 min drive to Pinecrest Lake & Dodge Ridge!

 Top guest favorite